Kings of Leon: Walls: 2016–2019

-In August, the band announced that the album title would be Walls (acronym for We Are Like Love Songs), and that it would be released October 14, 2016.
+In August, the band announced that the album title would be Walls (backronym for We Are Like Love Songs), and that it would be released October 14, 2016.
 The first single from the album, "Waste a Moment", was released on September 9, 2016.
 The album went on to reach No. 1 on the Billboard 200 albums chart.
 Walls moved 77,000 album units by the end of the week ending October 20.

 To celebrate the tenth anniversary of Only by the Night, the band released a never-before-seen video containing behind the scenes footage of the recording of the album, serving as a video for "Frontier City", which was originally a B-side to the album.
 Later that year, marking the 15th anniversary of Aha Shake Heartbreak, the song "Where Nobody Knows", another B-side, was made available digitally for the first time.

 When You See Yourself: 2020–2023

 On March 31, 2020, the band released a live acoustic recording of its first new song in more than three years, "Going Nowhere"—later renamed "Supermarket" and be included on their eighth studio album When You See Yourself—through YouTube and various social media platforms.
 On January 1, 2021, the band teased the song "The Bandit" on Instagram, and subsequently posted five more teasers of new songs.
 The name of the album was announced on January 7, 2021, and the album was released on March 5, 2021.
 On the same day, the band released the album's two lead singles; "The Bandit" and "100,000 People".
 Like its predecessor the album was produced by Markus Dravs.

 The band became the first to sell a newly-released album in the form of a non-fungible token, a type of cryptocurrency that contains unique assets such as music and art.
 The release came in the form of three different types of tokens for three separate packages in a series called "NFT Yourself".
 They contained a special album package, a live show package, and an audiovisual package.
 The tokens were developed and hosted by YellowHeart, a ticketing platform employing blockchain technology.
 The album was the first NFT to be displayed at the Rock & Roll Hall of Fame.
 The band's NFT also became the first to be launched to outer space on Inspiration4, the all-civilian space exploration, which was auctioned as a charity campaign.